anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 ```
 ---

 The deeplab implementation is in tensorflow, and we need to first convert our dataset into TFrecord.
 You can use [this script](src/semantic_seg_gen/convert_cityscapes.sh) for this purpose.
-Once you have your dataset in a proper format, start with training and evaluation.
+Once you have your dataset in the proper format, start with training and evaluation.

-The second froze checkpoint was used for evaluation and comparing results among other 3 will be posted soon [here.]()
+The second frozen checkpoint that was used for evaluation and comparison of results among other 3 will be posted [here]() soon.

 ---
 | Number| checkpoint name | pre-trained dataset  |